zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/12-clustering.markdown

 # Description
 Many enterprise environments utilize clustering for both scalability and availability.
-This article provides specific instructions for installing a basic configuration of Liferay DXP in a pre-existing clustered environment.
+This page provides specific instructions for installing a basic configuration of Liferay DXP in a pre-existing clustered environment.

 A common misconception is that by configuring Liferay, a high-availability / clustered environment is created automatically.
 However, by definition, a clustered environment includes load balancers, clustered application servers, and databases.
 Once the clustered environment is set up, Liferay can then be installed into that environment.
-The article extends the Liferay Clustering section of the User Guide by giving further instructions.

 Users can also determine whether the cluster uses multicast or unicast settings.
-By default, Liferay uses multicast clustering.
+By default, @product@ uses multicast clustering.
 In the portal-ext.properties, users can change the multicast port numbers so that they do not conflict with other instances running.
 If the user decides to use unicast cluster, users have several options available that are supported by Liferay: TCP, Amazon S3, File Ping, and JDBC Ping.

-# Resolution
 To set up a fully clustered environment:

 * Cluster Activation Keys need to be deployed on each node.